cakephp/phinx/CONTRIBUTING.md

 1. Clone your repository to a local directory on your development box.

-1. Pull necessary dependencies with [Composer](getcomposer.org):
+1. If you do not have [Composer](getcomposer.org) set up already, install it:

     ```
-    composer install
-    ```

-   If you do not have Composer set up already, install it:

-    ```
     curl -sS https://getcomposer.org/installer | php
     ```

-   And then pull the necessary dependencies:
+1. Change to your Phinx clone directory and pull the necessary dependencies:

     ```
     php composer.phar install